fribbels/Fribbels-Epic-7-Optimizer/README.md

 #### Import gear from Zarroc optimizer

-If you're a user of the other gear optimizer from Zarroc2762, this lets you import your gear directly from your existing save file.
+If you're a user of the other gear optimizer from [Zarroc optimizer](https://github.com/Zarroc2762/E7-Gear-Optimizer), this lets you import your gear directly from your existing save file.
 It won't import heroes though, so you'll have to add those back in.

 ## Getting Started

 To get started with the app, you'll need to run image recognition on screenshots of your gear, which is built into the Importer tab.
-If you've previously used the Zarroc2762 optimizer, you can import the gear file directly from that into this app, with the instructions above.
+If you've previously used the [Zarroc optimizer](https://github.com/Zarroc2762/E7-Gear-Optimizer), you can import the gear file directly from that into this app, with the instructions above.

  1. Download the latest release of this app and extract it.
 The app can be run with FribbelsE7Optimizer.exe
  2. Download an emulator to run E7 on